Discovery World (museum): Reiman Aquarium

-This 65,000-gallon warm saltwater tank is the most colorful and active tank and is displayed via an upside down halfpipe design, which visitors can walk through.
-This tank is home to a Rooster Hogfish, a Sargassum Triggerfish, two Bamboo Sharks, Goatfish, French and Queen Angelfish, a Cownose Stingray, and a variety of Grunts, a Scrawled Filefish.
+Notable features include a 75,000-gallon Lake Michigan tank, 65,000-gallon Caribbean tunnel tank, and multiple touch tanks.
+The Lake Michigan tank at the center of the aquarium is home to Lake Sturgeon and many other species native to the Great Lakes.
+The 65,000-gallon warm saltwater tank is the most colorful and active tank.
+It is constructed as an upside-down halfpipe, which visitors can walk through.
+This tank is home to a Rooster Hogfish, a Sargassum Triggerfish, Bamboo Sharks, Goatfish, French and Queen Angelfish, a Cownose Stingray, and a variety of Grunts, a Scrawled Filefish.